 How large of a commitment is being a Nightline Peer Listener?

 Training to be a Peer Listener and serving as a Peer Listener are both large commitments.
-The training process is over 40 hours during the training semester, including a two-hour weekly training seminar and weekly role play calls.
-Nightline expects its members to consider their role as a trainee or Peer Listener as a top priority.
-Once on the lines, Listeners take one to two five-hour shifts each month and attend biweekly staff meetings.
+The training process is over 40 hours during the training semester, including a two-hour weekly training seminar, weekly roleplay calls, and a final test that must be passed in order to become certified.
+Prospective applicants should note that, for some individuals, training and certification could carry on into the first few months of the 2nd semester.
+Nightline expects its members to consider their roles as trainees or Peer Listeners as top priorities.
+Once on the lines, Listeners take one to two five-hour shifts each month, assist with training and certification, and attend biweekly staff meetings.
 Please keep in mind that in addition to the time commitment, serving as a Peer Listener is an emotionally and mentally strenuous job.

 What will I learn in Nightline training?